GAT+ is a powerful audit and security tool for your G Suite domain.

 This post will take you through a visual overview of some of GAT’s features within the Drive Audit.

 In the GAT+ dashboard, where you can audit all areas of your domain.
 We’ll be starting off a GAT+ Drive audit.

 [See this Drive Audit video walkthrough]

 In this audit area, you can search your entire domain for documents for any user.
 You can easily identify documents using the apply filters button.

-You can change ownership, editors or viewers by adding or removing them.
+You can change ownership, adding, removing or replacing sharing permissions.
 You can also view the contents of documents silently using view file contents.

 You can check your exposure to other domains using the domain connection graph.

-Selecting a particular domain will show you the documents shared to them for further analysis.
-You can also search through users drives or team drives using the folders tree.
+Selecting a particular domain will show you the documents shared with them for further analysis.
+You can also search through user drives or team drives using the folders tree.
 This can help you identify all the folders in your domain and the permissions set for those folders.

 The Users audit allows you to get an overview of all the users across your domain.
 You can use a custom filter to look for an individual, Groups or OUs.